AdamZinebii/opendaw-gpl/packages/app/studio/src/ui/NotePadTemplate.md

-# Introducing the OpenDAW Project Notepad
+# Beatson Project Notepad

 ## A Space for Your Thoughts, Lyrics, and Ideas

 Every musical project starts with an idea.
-Sometimes it’s a melody, a rhythm, or a lyric that sparks inspiration.
-To make it easier to capture and organize your thoughts, OpenDAW introduces the Project Notepad, a dedicated space where you can write down everything that matters for your project.
+Sometimes it's a melody, a rhythm, or a lyric that sparks inspiration.
+To make it easier to capture and organize your thoughts, Beatson introduces the Project Notepad, a dedicated space where you can write down everything that matters for your project.

 ## What Can You Use It For?